AzerBasic-mop/readme/README.md

 ## Project setup

-Open the Visual Studio solution, find the appsettings.json and in IdentityUrl type URL of api project you run localy.
+Open the Visual Studio solution, find the appsettings.json and in IdentityUrl type URL of identity project you run localy.
 ```sh
 "IdentityUrl": "https://localhost:7271"
  ```